stephanvd/ing2ynab/README.md

 Syncs mijn.ing.nl transactions to app.youneedabudget.com

 - Logs into mijn.ing.nl
-- Grabs 16 latest transactions
+- Grabs the latest transactions
 - Builds a CSV
 - Uploads to nYNAB

+I've developed this for hourly cron syncs.

+Some hardcoded assumptions:
+- It picks the first budget account in the list
-- Trust YNAB to filter duplicates
+- It's limited to 16 transactions currently

 ## Installation: